-''' Mount all keys in the secret as files under /mnt/secrets function.mount_secret("my-secret", "/mnt/secrets/") '''
+''' Mount all keys in the secret as files under /mnt/secrets function.apply(mlrun.platforms.mount_secret("my-secret", "/mnt/secrets/")) '''

-This creates two files in the function pod, called /mnt/secrets/secret1 and /mnt/secrets/secret2.
+In our example, the two keys in my-secret are created as two files in the function pod, called /mnt/secrets/secret1 and /mnt/secrets/secret2.
 Reading these files provide the values.
 It is possible to limit the keys mounted to the function - see the documentation of mount_secret() for more details.